DevExpress-Examples/wpf-splash-screen-show-cancelable-wait-indicator/Readme.md

-# How to show a cancelablew wait indicator (Splash Screen) and update its content during a complex background operation
+# How to show a cancelable wait indicator (Splash Screen) and update its content during a complex background operation

 Starting with v20.1, we provide **SplashScreenManager** with flexible options to design a custom Splash Screen view and update its content.
 Use **SplashScreenManagerService** to operate with this manager in an MVVM way.
 For more information about Services, refer to the [Services](https://docs.devexpress.com/WPF/17414/mvvm-framework/services) help topic.